 For the development of the case studies we have tried to take the key challenges mentioned above as much as possible into account.
 Furthermore, when developing the case studies we also established a link to the various decent work pillars.
+The case studies will also include an assessment of how provisions in the TTIP could support an increase in the level of labour market regulation, in particular in the US.

 There are differences in labour market regulations between the EU and the US.
 Because of these differences it is often concluded that the common denominator between these different issues could lead to a potential 'race to the bottom'.
+This is often used as an argument of Trade Unions and NGO's for questioning the social value of the TTIP.
 This is used as an argument of Trade Unions and NGO's for opposing the TTIP.
 This issue is therefore an essential component for the social impact assessment of TTIP.
 We propose to investigate the likeliness of such a 'race to the bottom' and look at what alternatives there are.
 In order to narrow down the research, this case study will look at the likelihood of lowering standards related to labour contracts in order to create more flexibility on the labour market.
 There exists already a tendency across the EU to lower these standards, in order to implement the flexicurity concept, but this tendency may be reinforced by the TTIP in order to attract American firms.
 The case study will thus focus on employment protection legislation, in particular hiring and firing rules.